wordsum/models/README.md

 The Text Model models three states: the File Model, the Paragraph Model and the Sentence Model.

-The File Model models text to model a story to teach A.I..
+The File Model models text to model a story to teach a machine.

-The Paragraph Model models text of a paragraph to model a story to teach A.I..
+The Paragraph Model models text of a paragraph to model a story to teach a machine.

-The Sentence Model models text of a sentence to model a story to teach A.I..
+The Sentence Model models text of a sentence to model a story to teach a machine.

 https://github.com/wordsum/wordsum-java outputs the Text Model.